Everything Vegan at Waffle House (Jan-2020)

-I may prefer other restaurants, including other breakfast type places such as Denny’s as they have more options to choose from but Waffle House is alright too.
+I may prefer other restaurants, including other breakfast type places Ihop as they have more options to choose from but Waffle House is alright too.
 Denny’s is my favorite of these breakfast-chain restaurants as Denny’s vegan options are quite great.

 Some people may be bothered because the griddle they use for hash-browns is shared and there could have easily been ham or cheese put on someone else’s before on the same griddle.

 That was a huge paranoia of mine before I went there myself once, and then twice, and then many more times.

 I’ve never encountered a piece, or a subtle flavor of animal-products in the hash-browns, and from my observations of the many cooks they keep the griddle clean and never cross-contaminate whatsoever.